jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 adversary use and activity.
 The coordinated takedown of Qakbot in Q3 2023 represents one of the more significant events in the identified time period and is partially reflected in Huntress data.
-Of note, Huntress clients have been protected against Qakbot infections since late 2022 through the use of a vaccine approach to interrupt malware execution.
+Of note, Huntress clients have been protected against Qakbot infections since late 2022 through the use of a “vaccine” approach to interrupt malware execution.
 While Qakbot has essentially been neutered from full execution, Huntress still observes its delivery and attempted execution, indicating its prevalence in the wild.
 As shown in Figure 5, we have observed a declining number of Qakbot\-related incidents over 2023, with approximately half as many events in Q3 as in Q1\.
-While zombie distribution is likely to continue for some time, Huntress anticipates this to drop even further in Q4 to the point of near eradication.
+While “zombie” distribution is likely to continue for some time, Huntress anticipates this to drop even further in Q4 to the point of near eradication.
 Figure 5: Trends of Incidents Involving Qakbot by Quarter